SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Deleting subtenants

-To finally delete a tenant and remove all the data of the tenant, click **Remove** in the context menu of the tenant, accessible through the Menu icon.
+To finally delete a tenant and remove all the data of the tenant, click the menu icon and from the context menu select **Remove**.

-**Info**: This action cannot be reverted.
+>**Info**: This action cannot be reverted.
 For security reasons, it is only available in the management tenant.

 ### <a name="tenants-custom-properties"></a>Editing custom properties